Wasteland (video game): Reception

 Julia Martin's review for Challenge favorably recommended the game for those into RPGs and adventure games, comparing it to Twilight: 2000, praising its combat system, choices and for differing from the usual sword-and-spells fantasy genre.
 She criticized having to insert the primary "A" disk in order to play the game after copying it from four disks, the game's save system, and characters starting out with useless items.

 In 2000, Wasteland was ranked as the 24th-best PC game of all time by the staff of IGN for its innovations.

 According to a retrospective review by Richard Cobbett of Eurogamer in 2012, "even now, it offers a unique RPG world and experience ... a whole fallen civilisation full of puzzles and characters and things to twiddle with, all magically crammed into less than a megabyte of space."
-In another retrospective article that same year, IGN's Kristan Reed wrote that "time has not been kind to Wasteland, but its core concepts stand firm."
+In another retrospective article that same year, IGNs Kristan Reed wrote that "time has not been kind to Wasteland, but its core concepts stand firm."